bpi-codehunterz-world/install-to-sata-or-usb/Docs/README.md

 # 1 - Prepare the SATA HDD:

- - Connect the SATA HDD to your Raspberry Pi.
+ - Connect the SATA HDD to your Banana Pi.

  - Identify the SATA HDD by running fdisk -l in the terminal.